-A patent attorney is a member of a profession of around 2000 members who have a particular expertise in the field of intellectual property.
+In the UK, a chartered patent attorney belongs to a profession of around 2000 members who have a particular expertise in the field of intellectual property.
 Intellectual property encompasses patents, industrial designs, design rights and related copyright areas, from computer programs to the shape of teapots, and trade marks.
 Patent attorneys work either in patent departments of large industrial organisations, in private firms of patent attorneys, or in government departments, and their work deals with obtaining and enforcing intellectual property rights.What is a patent?

 An industrial design is a design which provides a distinctive visual appearance to articles manufactured in large quantities, for example patterns on china, or the shape of a telephone or motor car.
 By registering a new and original design with the Government Designs Registry, the designer can secure up to 25 years monopoly of use of that design.
 This protection can be additional to design right or copyright protection that some designs enjoy.What is a trade mark?

 A trade mark is a mark applied to goods to identify them as coming from a particular manufacturing or trading source.
 Brands such as Kelloggs (for cornflakes) or Anchor (for butter) are trade marks.
 Origin of services can be indicated by using a mark in connection with the service (e.g. Initial for towel hire).
 Registering trade marks with governments allows the owner to take action rapidly and simply against copyists or pirates who attempt to sell goods or services not connected with the proprietor but marked with the trade mark or one confusingly similar to it.What has all this to do with patent attorneys?